 It is sometimes said that the proof of fine talent is not in the mastery of complexity, but in doing the simple things brilliantly.
-If that is so, this dish pays homage to the classic traditions of Roman cuisine, in the most meaningful way.
+If that is so, this spicy pasta dish pays homage to the classic traditions of Roman cuisine, in the most meaningful way.

 The name of this dish - arrabbiata - refers to the “angry” heat of the chilli-laced tomato sauce.
 The inclusion of beautiful, fiery Italian chilli flakes in the arrabbiata sauce distinguishes it from the other classic tomato sauces in the Italian repertoire.